Employment

 Get support from others

 Teaching can be isolating and lonely, and it can also involve a lot of drama.
 You won’t find any of that at Prairie Song.
 We co-teach and collaborate across levels as a regular part of our practice.
-You’re never it in alone.
+You’re never in it alone.
 It’s never a competition.
 We get to know one another’s strengths, and we utilize them.
 We know our weaknesses, and we support each other.
 We like each other, and we truly work together all year long!

 Get paid to plan weekly work